HumanCellAtlas/unity/README.md

 ### DOCKER RUN COMMAND ENVIRONMENT VARIABLES
 There are several variables that need to be passed to the Docker container in order to run properly:
 1. *CONTAINER_NAME* (passed with --name): This names your container to whatever you want.
 This is useful when linking containers.
-3. *PROJECT_DIR* (passed with -v): This mounts your local working directory inside the Docker container.
+1. *PROJECT_DIR* (passed with -v): This mounts your local working directory inside the Docker container.
 Makes doing local development via hot deployment possible.
-4. *PASSENGER_APP_ENV* (passed with -e): The Rails environment you wish to load.
+1. *PASSENGER_APP_ENV* (passed with -e): The Rails environment you wish to load.
 Can be either development, test, or production (default is development).
+1. *ENCRYPTION_KEY* (passed with -e): Salt value for encrypting sensitive information, like OAuth refresh tokens.
-5. *DATABASE_HOST* (passed with -e): Name of the container running postgres.
+1. *DATABASE_HOST* (passed with -e): Name of the container running postgres.
 Even though our two containers are linked, this needs to be set to allow Rails to communicate with the database.
-5. *DATABASE_USER* (passed with -e): Name of the container running postgres.
+1. *DATABASE_USER* (passed with -e): Name of the container running postgres.
 Even though our two containers are linked, this needs to be set to allow Rails to communicate with the database.
-5. *DATABASE_PASSWORD* (passed with -e): Name of the container running postgres.
+1. *DATABASE_PASSWORD* (passed with -e): Name of the container running postgres.
 Even though our two containers are linked, this needs to be set to allow Rails to communicate with the database.
-6. *SENDGRID_USERNAME* (passed with -e): The username associated with a Sendgrid account (for sending emails).
+1. *SENDGRID_USERNAME* (passed with -e): The username associated with a Sendgrid account (for sending emails).
-7. *SENDGRID_PASSWORD* (passed with -e): The password associated with a Sendgrid account (for sending emails).
+1. *SENDGRID_PASSWORD* (passed with -e): The password associated with a Sendgrid account (for sending emails).
-8. *SECRET_KEY_BASE* (passed with -e): Sets the Rails SECRET_KEY_BASE environment variable, used mostly by Devise in authentication for cookies.
+1. *SECRET_KEY_BASE* (passed with -e): Sets the Rails SECRET_KEY_BASE environment variable, used mostly by Devise in authentication for cookies.
-9. *SERVICE_ACCOUNT_KEY* (passed with -e): Sets the SERVICE_ACCOUNT_KEY environment variable, used for making authenticated API calls to FireCloud & GCP.
+1. *SERVICE_ACCOUNT_KEY* (passed with -e): Sets the SERVICE_ACCOUNT_KEY environment variable, used for making authenticated API calls to FireCloud & GCP.
-10. *OAUTH_CLIENT_ID* (passed with -e): Sets the OAUTH_CLIENT_ID environment variable, used for Google OAuth2 integration.
+1. *OAUTH_CLIENT_ID* (passed with -e): Sets the OAUTH_CLIENT_ID environment variable, used for Google OAuth2 integration.
-11. *OAUTH_CLIENT_SECRET* (passed with -e): Sets the OAUTH_CLIENT_SECRET environment variable, used for Google OAuth2 integration.
+1. *OAUTH_CLIENT_SECRET* (passed with -e): Sets the OAUTH_CLIENT_SECRET environment variable, used for Google OAuth2 integration.
-12. *GOOGLE_[VARIOUS]* (passed with -e): If no SERVICE_ACCOUNT_KEY is present, the application will default to using the standard OAuth2 enviroment variables for authentication.
+1. *GOOGLE_[VARIOUS]* (passed with -e): If no SERVICE_ACCOUNT_KEY is present, the application will default to using the standard OAuth2 enviroment variables for authentication.
 See [here](https://googlecloudplatform.github.io/google-cloud-ruby/#/docs/google-cloud-storage/v0.23.2/guides/authentication) for more information.
-13. *DOCKER_IMAGE_VERSION*: sets the version of the unity_benchmark_docker image to use (defaults to _latest_)
+1. *DOCKER_IMAGE_VERSION*: sets the version of the unity_benchmark_docker image to use (defaults to _latest_)

 ### RUN COMMAND IN DETAIL
 The run command explained in its entirety: